fedora-infra/rpmautospec/README.rst

 The ``rpmautospec`` Python module is not thread/multiprocess-safe
 -----------------------------------------------------------------

 ``rpmautospec`` redefines some RPM macros when parsing spec files or expanding macros.
-Those definitions are only relevant to the current instance of the ``rpm`` module imported in Python, they are not persistent.
-``rpmautospec`` cleans those definitions when it is done (by reloading RPM config).
+These definitions are only relevant to the current instance of the ``rpm`` module imported in Python, they are not persistent.  ``rpmautospec`` cleans those definitions when it is done by reloading the RPM configuration.

 However, if another thread or process running from the same Python interpreter instance attempts to change or expand RPM macros in the meantime, the definitions might